scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent and will be trying to do an all day if I don't get pulled away into hanging out with friends.

+### Day 16

+All day of Soylent!
+Finally, managed to get a single day of just eating/drinking soylent!
+Near dinner time I kind of felt like my body was satisfied, but that it wasn't filled if that makes sense.
+Like, I wasn't hungry, but my stomach wasn't used to not having food in it at the same time.
+Soylent being mostly liquid probably has something to do with this feeling I think.

+It brings me to wonder if someone only had Soylent, or primarily had it as their number one source of food for all but maybe one meal per week, would it negatively impact their stomach's size or ability to process more solid foods?

+Curiousity aside, I'm a little bummed it took me this long to get a full day of just soylent in.
+As of today I feel perfectly fine.
+Not tired, or unsatisfied in anyway for that matter.
+I don't have any bloated feelings I might get from over-eating or anything like that.
+I just kind of feel... normal?
+We'll see if what I had today adversely effects tomorrow.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/